kpatpatt/p8105_final/team_reg_and_proposal.md

 ## Intended Final Products

--   A report that contains the introduction, methods, results, conclusions, and future directions.
+-   A report containing the introduction, methods, results, conclusions, and future directions.
--   A dashboard showcasing maps for NYC at the zipcode level
+-   A dashboard showcasing maps for NYC at the zip code level

 ## Anticipated data sources